dashpay/docs-platform/docs/reference/dapi-endpoints-platform-endpoints.md

 ## Data Proofs and Metadata

 Platform gRPC endpoints can provide [proofs](https://github.com/dashpay/platform/blob/master/packages/dapi-grpc/protos/platform/v0/platform.proto#L17-L22) so the data returned for a request can be verified as being valid.
+When requesting proofs, the data requested will be encoded as part of the proof in the response.
 Full support is not yet available in the JavaScript client, but can be used via the low level [dapi-grpc library](https://github.com/dashevo/platform/tree/master/packages/dapi-grpc).

 Some [additional metadata](https://github.com/dashevo/platform/blob/master/packages/dapi-grpc/protos/platform/v0/platform.proto#L48-L55) is also provided with responses: